SEKY443/vscode-PauseOnDone/README.md

 Automatically pauses your background music when an AI coding tool or script finishes a task, and resumes it once you get back to it.
 If nothing was playing, it plays a short local notification sound instead.

 Repository: https://github.com/SEKY443/vscode-PauseOnDone

 Marketplace: https://marketplace.visualstudio.com/items?itemName=SEKY443.vscode-pause-on-done

+> **Note & Troubleshooting:**
+> If it doesn't start automatically, please open the Command Palette (Mac: `Cmd` + `Shift` + `P` | Windows/Linux: `Ctrl` + `Shift` + `P`), type `pause on done`, manually select **Set up hook** or **Install dependencies**.
+>
+> **Fun Fact:** This hook works with Claude globally across your system!
+For example, once you set it up in VS Code, it will also trigger perfectly when using Claude in other environments like Android Studio.
+>
+> *Currently, this tool has only been tested with Claude on macOS.
+If you encounter any issues, please feel free to open an issue!*

 ## Backstory

-I got inspired while working on a project.
-I was making an Android app with a music player, and I was using it to listen to music while developing a new version.
-When I was debugging and pushed the app update to my phone, the music stopped due to the APK installation — that's when I knew I could start testing.
+I was making an Android app with a music player, and I was using it to listen to podcast while developing a new version.
+When I was debugging and pushed the app update to my phone, the music stopped due to the APK installation — that's when I knew I could start testing on my phone.

 Maybe this logic could be useful for AI too, so I tried it with Claude Code, and I really liked the result.
 I added a feature to automatically resume playback — and if no music is playing, it'll just play a typewriter "ding" sound.
 Now you've got more time to scroll on your phone, haven't you?